JohanSanSebastian/Translator101/README.md

 Translator101 is a discord bot designed to help connect the community by acting as a bridge between language barriers.
 It was made using discord.py and has various features like basic translation, live translation etc.

+This bot was made as part of a project for LHD : Share 2021.

 ## Basic Setup and Help
 ![Setup](https://media.giphy.com/media/iNUg8YByIcve1HJigH/giphy.gif)
 ![Setup](https://media.giphy.com/media/j0LxYSDiReiTMyfG0m/giphy.gif)